home-assistant/home-assistant.io/source/_integrations/netatmo.markdown

 ### Receiving events

-To confirm your Home Assistant instance is receiving events via webhooks, you can listen to `netatmo_event` in {% developer_events title="Developer Tools -> Events" %}.
+To confirm your Home Assistant instance is receiving events via webhooks, you can listen to `netatmo_event` in {% my developer_events title="Developer Tools -> Events" %}.

 ### Light